 - Rakesh Shah is the husband of Apooni Shah and Sharad Kothari is the father of Apooni Shah and father in-law of Rakesh Shah.
-No directors other than those mentioned as above are related to each other. - Mr. Dilipkumar Mehta was appointed as a Non-Executive Non-Independent Director, who is the proprietor of M/s.
-Vikson Polymers, which belongs to our top ten customers.
-However, there are no arrangements or understanding with major shareholders, customers, suppliers or others, pursuant to which any of the Directors were selected as a Director. - There is no service contracts entered into by the Directors with our Company providing for benefits upon termination of employment. - None of the Directors is or was a director of any listed company during the last five years preceding the date of the Draft Prospectus, whose shares have been or were suspended from being traded on the BSE or the NSE, during the term of their directorship in such company. - None of the Directors is or was a director of any listed company which has been or was delisted from any recognized stock exchange in India during the term of their directorship in such company. - None of the Directors are categorized as a wilful defaulter, as defined under SEBI (ICDR) Regulations.
+No directors other than those mentioned as above are related to each other. - There are no arrangements or understanding with major shareholders, customers, suppliers or others, pursuant to which any of the Directors were selected as a Director. - There is no service contracts entered into by the Directors with our Company providing for benefits upon termination of employment. - None of the Directors is or was a director of any listed company during the last five years preceding the date of this Draft Prospectus, whose shares have been or were suspended from being traded on the BSE or the NSE, during the term of their directorship in such company. - None of the Directors is or was a director of any listed company which has been or was delisted from any recognized stock exchange in India during the term of their directorship in such company. - None of the Directors are categorized as a wilful defaulter, as defined under SEBI (ICDR) Regulations.